BrianWill/pigeon/docs/static-pigeon-reference.md

-    as a (M<I Str> 3 "hi" 9 "yo")    // assign to 'a' a new map of intgers to strings with two key-value pairs as b (get a 3)                   // "hi" as b (get a 4)                   // "" (default string value because the map has no key 4) (set 8 "aloha")                  // add new key-value pair: key 8 with value "aloha" (set 8.0 "aloha")                // compile error: key must be an integer, not a float
+    as a (M<I Str> 3 "hi" 9 "yo")    // assign to 'a' a new map of intgers to strings with two key-value pairs as b (get a 3)                   // "hi" as b (get a 4)                   // "" (default string value because the map has no key 4) (set a 8 "aloha")                  // add new key-value pair: key 8 with value "aloha" (set a 8.0 "aloha")                // compile error: key must be an integer, not a float
 ```

 The default map value is nil.